justin-lyon/ServiceConsoleTabStateRetrieval/README.md

 var v1 = 1;
 var v2 = 2;

-// Use the caller to pass through tabState into your own processing handler. function myCaller(fulfilledTabState, functionToBeCalled) {
-  functionToBeCalled(fulfilledTabState, v1, v2);
-}

-// Now that we've passed all that we need into the processor, get cooking. function myProcessor(fulfilledTabState, p1, p2) {
+// pass through an anonymous function that accepts the fulfilled tabState object.
+// this function is called only after the async toolkit functions are resolved or rejected. function myProcessor(fulfilledTabState) {
   console.log('we did it!', fulfilledTabState);
   console.log(fulfilledTabState['scc-pt-0'].info.objectId);
-  console.log(p1);
-  console.log(p2);
+  console.log(v1);
+  console.log(v2);
 }

 getTabState(myCaller, myProcessor);